Selection of themes

 - Where and at what height the spotlight is to be mounted.

 Depending on how large the area to be illuminated is, a higher number of lumens must be selected.

 How to install LED outdoor floodlights and wall floodlights correctly?

 A power connection should definitely be available for mounting the wall light.

 At what height should an outdoor LED spotlight be mounted?
 Installing outdoor spotlights at the ideal height

-There is generally no guideline for the height of an outdoor spotlight, but ideally an LED wall luminaire for outdoor use should be mounted at a height of 1.8 to 2.5 metres above the ground.
+There is generally no specification for the height of an outdoor spotlight, but ideally an LED wall luminaire for outdoor use should be mounted at a height of 1.8 to 2.5 metres above the ground.

 Above all, you should make sure that the wall luminaire is not mounted at a reachable height.
-This not only prevents annoying glare because you can no longer look directly into the LEDs, but also prevents possible, undesired disassembly of the wall luminaire.
+This not only prevents annoying glare because you can no longer look directly into the LEDs, but also prevents possible, undesired disassembly of the wall light.